-This new annual faculty research award is aimed to recognize significant achievements in data science research of a core or an affiliate faculty member in the School of Data Science in 2021.
+This annual faculty research award is aimed to recognize significant achievements in data science research of a core or an affiliate faculty member of the School of Data Science in calendar year 2022.
 The winner of this award will receive a one-time $2,000 research stipend that can be used to cover any research-related expenses, such as conference travel, data and software purchase, and compensation for study participants.

 An eligible candidate for this award is an individual who: